 Hours per Week: 12-19 during the school year; full-time summer a possibility

-Start/End: We expect to have openings for Spring 2017 and Fall 2017.
-Those working with us in Spring may have an opportunity to work over the summer.
+Start/End: We have an opening for Fall 2018.
+Those working with us in the Spring may have an opportunity to work over the summer.

-Reports to: Director of Web Communication Technologies in the division of University Relations and Community Development
+Reports to: Director of Web Communication Technologies in the division of University Relations and Marketing.

 - Help users that contact us through our webhelp email with website problems and questions.